AustraliaIsMyCity/spinners_ts/README.md

 <strong>C14</strong><br>
 Weapons also have an element, but some may have none and others multiple.
 There are 8 elements in total: <em>Fire, Water, Earth, Wind, Ice, Electricity, Chaos</em> and <em>Order</em>.
 Weapons with the same element share distinctive properties and have similiar effects in general.<br>
 <strong>C15</strong><br>
 There is one <em>Basic</em> weapon for each element.
-The player will start its game with a selection of multiples of these weapons.
+The player will start its game with a selection of one of multiple presets that contain 4 of these weapons.
 They are typically pretty weak, but can manage to deal with early waves.<br>
+<strong>C15.5</strong><br>
+Weapons can be sold any time for a portion their value and of the invested money.<br>
 <strong>C16</strong><br>
 Each weapon can also be <em>upgraded</em>.
 An upgrade costs gold and empowers the weapon by increasing (or decreasing) the values of the weapon (like damage, etc).
 Each weapon can be upgraded <strong>10</strong> times, before it reaches its maximum level.
 The upgrade cost is increasing with higher levels.<br>
 <strong>C17</strong><br>
 If a weapon has reached its maximum level, it can be <em>enchanted</em>.
 This will raise the maximum level by 10 and can unlock different traits or effects of the weapon (weapon-dependent).
 This can be made multiple times. <em>Enchanting</em> a weapon costs gold based on a multiple of the last upgrade cost.<br>
 <strong>C18</strong><br>
 Weapons can be destroyed to get a <strong>Weapon Core</strong>.
 A weapon core is a material that is used to create new weapons.
 Weapon cores always have a single element and can either be <em>Basic</em>, <em>Advanced</em> or <em>Expert</em>.
 The element of the weapon core depends on the weapon destroyed.
 For weapons with multiple elements, a random element will be chosen.
 Weapons without an element can’t be destroyed.
 The rarity of the cores also reflects the rarity of the destroyed weapon.<br>
-<strong>F1</strong><br>
-Weapon cores are physical items, that are placed in the players inventory (no stash, so max of 9 cores).<br>
 <strong>C19</strong><br>
-Most weapons can also <em>evolve</em> into higher rarity weapons (<em>Master</em> weapons can’t evolve as well as some exceptions).
+Most weapons can also <em>evolve</em> into different higher rarity weapons (<em>Master</em> weapons can’t evolve as well as some exceptions).
 They can evolve once they reached either their maximum level or are already enchanted. <em>Evolving</em> a weapon may cost other materials (cores) besides gold.
 If the weapon was upgraded further and/or enchanted mutiple times, a part of its levels will be transferred.<br>
 <strong>C20</strong><br>
 Weapons can be obtained from different sources.
 The first weapons will be granted for free at the start of the game.
 After each successfully complety wave, the player can choose between a selection of possible weapon rewards as well.<br>
 <strong>A1</strong><br>